 To donate online, click the link below:

-Dr. Charity Woodrum is is a NASA Postdoctoral Fellow at NASA Goddard Space Flight Center with the James Webb Space Telescope (JWST) team.
-She earned her PhD as a Doctoral Candidate and National Science Foundation Graduate Research Fellow at Steward Observatory, University of Arizona, working under the supervision of Professor Marcia Rieke.
-She is also a member of NASA's James Webb Space Telescope Near-IR Camera (NIRCam) science team and the JADES collaboration.
-She earned a B.S. in Physics at the University of Oregon, where she conducted research with Dr. Scott Fisher and Dr. Inger Jørgensen.
-She is still most proud of being Woody's Mom.
+Dr. Charity Woodrum is a NASA Postdoctoral Fellow at NASA Goddard Space Flight Center with the James Webb Space Telescope (JWST) team.
+She earned her PhD as a National Science Foundation Graduate Research Fellow at Steward Observatory, University of Arizona.
+She earned her B.S. in Physics at the University of Oregon.

 Space, Hope and Charity is an award-winning independent documentary film about Charity's life as a young woman from rural Oregon whose dream of becoming an astrophysicist is nearly derailed when she suffers a devastating tragedy.